codyogdenprime/pi-resources/README.md

 * [**Gratisography**](http://gratisography.com/) - “Free high-resolution pictures you can use on your personal and commercial projects. “ PS: These photos are a little more on the artsy/creative side.

 * [**uiFaces**](http://uifaces.com/) - Free to use user photos from real users on Twitter that signup to have their avatar used by developers when they need, say, a bunch of profile pictures.
 It even has an API (whaaaat!?).

+* [**Product Hunt**](https://www.producthunt.com/) - "Product Hunt surfaces the best new products, every day."
+I use Product Hunt to learn about new and upcoming (and sometimes old but relevant) developer tools, programs and resources.
+You can customize the experience to see more of things that might be relevant to you.